roblesch/roblesch.github.io/_posts/2022-11-17-directed-research.md

 ### Update

 This project was approved!
-I'll be working under the advisory of Professor Ulrich Neumann toward completion of a report at end of Spring.
-I share progress posts every other Tuesday.
+I'll be working under the advisory of Professor Ulrich Neumann this semester and sharing progress posts every other Tuesday.
 I'll keep updating this page with links to each post.

 - [Pt.
 1 - Project Introduction](/blog/2023/01/04/ears-1.html)
 - [Pt.
 2 - Base Renderer Implementation](/blog/2023/01/17/ears-2.html)